 At the same time, brands are driving the development of the entire industry by trying non-standard promotional schemes through broadcasts.
-At one of the latest League of Legends championships, Mastercard's advertising integration found a place in the textures of the game - near the sign showing the growth of player advantage after the battle with the main monster.
+At one of the latest League of Legends championships, Mastercard's partnership integration found a place in the textures of the game - near the sign showing the growth of player advantage after the battle with the main monster.

 Against this backdrop, the proactivity of the streamers themselves is important and they should definitely think about how to monetize their own channel.
 Brands are open to collaboration, but the need to generate new tools and mechanics for interaction with viewers has not been canceled.

-And yes, the platform for the advertiser and streamer to meet is closer than it seems.
-Uplify is already successfully bringing brands and streamers together through an automated live ad placement platform.
+And yes, the platform for the brands and streamer to meet is closer than it seems.
+Uplify is already successfully bringing brands and streamers together through an automated live promo placement platform.
 In other words, brand managers pull up on Uplify, search for streamers relevant to their companies' interests, and the system automatically recommends the best candidates.
 Streamers study the proposals and, if they're happy with them, respond and start promoting brands on their own channels.